 There’s no shortage of delicious Ethiopian food in San Jose.
 Named after the word for a traditional Ethiopian home, you’ll literally be taking in authentic, homestyle smells and flavors at this family-owned restaurant.

 Owned and operated by Jackie Johnson, a Bay Area caterer for over 20 years, this Japantown favorite brings Jackie’s soul food delights from her plate to yours.
-Jackie’s Place fell victim to a fire that forced them to close last month but they are hoping to reopen soon.
-So stay tuned to enjoy their signature fried chicken and catfish or their shrimp and grits along with black eyed peas and hush puppies.
+Enjoy their signature fried chicken and catfish or their shrimp and grits along with black eyed peas and hush puppies.
 And by all means, don’t forget to save room for dessert!

 Tucked away in a residential neighborhood, this local gem is a go-to for Somalin dishes.
 Popular dishes include the roasted goat cutlet, jumbo steak platter, and the sambusas!